Save the Date:

 Whether sporty, playful, musical or creative – at the Sylt Family Weeks something for everyone.

-In addition to the music-related program, you can expect a variety of other exciting events and activities to take part in.
+Look forward to a variety of other exciting events and activities to take part in.

 -